Paklock/HackRF1/Configuration-Parameters.md

 Found in **original portapack**, but only carrying a few configuration variables, it was later expanded by furrtek's **HAVOC** version, incorporating several new configuration parameters.

-Among the new variables, there is a `uint32_t config_t` which furrtek version uses for a few storing boolean flags.
+Among those new variables, there is a `uint32_t config_t` used as storage for a few boolean flags.

 For MAYHEM's version, we've added two new boolean configuration parameters, particularly useful for H1 users including "**Speaker is present**" and "**Back Buttons on menues**".